 How do we apply?

-Families are to contact the Head of School to receive additional paperwork and instruction for applying for Financial Assistance.
+Families are to contact the Business Office Manager at firstname.lastname@example.org to receive additional paperwork and instruction for applying for Financial Assistance.
 All applicants and applications are strictly confidential.
 Upon receiving this paperwork families will be instructed to apply online through FAST (Financial Aid for Student Tuition) operated by Independent School Management.
 New families must have already had a tour and interview for their students before being considered eligible to apply for Financial Assistance.
 The online application is not complete until FAST receives copies of the most recent tax year’s W-2 statements and completed income tax return.

 How is financial need determined?